All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 7Up: lemonade with lithium for depression

 One of the most unexpected cases is 7Up.
-It was invented in 1929 by Charles Legrie Grigg, naming it Bib-Label Lithiated Lemon-Lime Soda.
-The drink contained lithium citrate — a compound that was used at the time to treat depression, nervous disorders, and even manic states.
-Grigg marketed it as a remedy that “lifts the mood and calms the nerves.”
+It was invented in 1929 by Charles Leiper Grigg, naming it Bib-Label Lithiated Lemon-Lime Soda.
+The drink contained lithium citrate — a compound that at the time was used to treat depression, nervous disorders, and even manic states.
+Grigg marketed it as a remedy that “lifts mood and calms nerves.”

-Seven years later, the name was shortened to 7Up, although the origin of the number still sparks debate (one version is 7 ingredients and “uplift” of mood).
-Lithium remained in the formula until 1948, when medical research deemed it unsafe in food products.
+Seven years later, the name was shortened to 7Up, although the origin of the number still sparks debate (one version is 7 ingredients and “lifting” mood).
+Lithium remained in the composition until 1948 when medical research deemed it dangerous in food products.

 Despite this, 7Up survived its “pharmacy” days and became a symbol of pure, “clear” soda — in contrast to colorful competitors.
-Its history reminds us that the line between medicine and drink was once remarkably thin.
+Its history serves as a reminder that the line between medicine and beverage was once remarkably thin.

 This post doesn't have any additions from the author yet.

-Varvara Karynska is a Ukrainian who changed the appearance of ballet in the world.
+Varvara Karinska is a Ukrainian who changed the appearance of ballet in the world.

 15 Oct 11:24

-Varvara Karynska is a Ukrainian who changed the appearance of ballet in the world.
+Varvara Karinska is a Ukrainian who changed the appearance of ballet in the world.

 Пу-пу-пу